Long-term behavior of casino games: Interlude: The Leigh roulette system

 We use this incident to illustrate Corollary~\ref{cor:multiple_bets} concerning the asymptotic ratio of total profit to total amount bet in a sequence of coups with multiple bets per coup.
 We point out that a careful reading of Leigh's book reveals that his claim of an 800,000-franc win is deceptive.
 We further assess the likelihood that such a win could have occurred by chance, using Monte Carlo simulation and a Poisson approximation.

-We are of course dealing with a French roulette wheel with a single zero and the \textit{en prison} rule \cite[p.~30\,/\,p.~35]{Leigh:1976}, which applies to the six even chances at roulette, namely red, black, odd, even, low, and high (or rouge, noir, impair, pair, manque, and passe).
+We are of course dealing with a French roulette wheel with a single zero and the \textit{en prison} rule (\citeauthor{L76}, \citeyear{L76}, p.~30\,/\,p.~35),\footnote{The first page number refers to the British edition and the second to the American edition.} which applies to the six even chances at roulette, namely red, black, odd, even, low, and high (or rouge, noir, impair, pair, manque, and passe).
 There are several implementations of this rule in the gambling literature.
 The one we adopt is simple and natural.
 Following a zero spin, the next nonzero spin determines the outcome, a tie if the even chance on which the gambler bet is hit, a loss otherwise.

 Since we are concerned in this section only with the Leigh system, we model roulette as a game with six betting opportunities, and for each of them the profit per unit bet has the distribution

 The mean is $-1/74$, hence the house advantage is $1/74$, or about 1.351\%.